Spark Hire Meet Help Center

 Start by entering the basic information about the position:

-1. Job Title: The title of the position being offered.
+1. Job title: The title of the position being offered.

 2. Location: Choose from location types including On-site, Remote, and Hybrid.

-3. Default Timezone: For remote positions, specify the timezone that will be used for the deadline in the invitation email.
+3. Default time zone: For remote positions, specify the time zone that will be used for the deadline in the invitation email.

 4. Description: Provide an overview of the role, expectations, and key details.